Is there a fee to enter the park?

 Are pets allowed in the park?

 Pets on a leash are welcome on the North and South Rim Drives and in the campground.
-Pets are not permitted down the White House Trail or on any canyon tours, even when using your own vehicle.
+Pets are not permitted down the White House Trail or on any canyon tours.
 Exceptions are made for service animals.